JanHerca/urantiapedia/output/wikijs/en/article/Charles_Laurence_Olivea/God_Consciousness.md

 We know that You are at hand as well as far off, Father.
 That You are ever-present and all-pervading.
 That Your spirit is everlasting and indwells the mind of every mortal.
 Because of You and Your divine son, we have a spirit-friend and partner within our very hearts, a guide toward eternal destiny.
 There is no power but You, Father.
 Consistent with Your divine nature, all things are possible with You.
 You can make a way even when there appears to us to be no way.
 You are absolutely secured and everlastingly enthroned at the Paradise source and center of all things as the beneficent Father of all intelligent beings.
 You are the one God and Father of all, who is above all and in all.
 You go before all things.
 In You, all good things consist.
 It is a recurring wonder to me, dear Father, that somehow You validate that creature faith which dares to challenge each repeated episode of mortal existence—when confronted with the awful spectacle of human limitations—by the unfailing declaration; even if I cannot do this, there lives in me one who can and will do it, a part of You, the Father-absolute of the universe of universes.
-And that is “_the victory which overcomes the world, even [our] faith._” [[UB 4:4.9](/en/The_Urantia_Book/4#p4_9)]
+And that is “_the victory which overcomes the world, even [our] faith._” <a id="a131_460"></a>[[UB 4:4.9](/en/The_Urantia_Book/4#p4_9)]

 > Charles Laurence Olivea has been a devoted student of the teachings of _The Urantia Book_ since 1968, a commitment somewhat parallel to his classroom teaching of history at the public high school level.
 He is now positioned to retire soon from the classroom and to shift over to expanding his long-time effort to disseminate the book and its teachings while employing a strong pedagogy in that educational work.
 He serves at the pleasure of our Father and works with the Supreme as a cosmic citizen.
 {.is-info}